-The Covid-19 pandemic has led to a sharp rise in mental health issues for women in Scotland.
-Uncertainty about the future, social isolation, and fears over wellbeing have exacerbated what was already a mental health crisis.
-The Scottish Women’s Convention (SWC) have continued to hear about these pressing issues over the course of the past few months.
+The Covid-19 pandemic has led to a sharp rise in mental health problems for women in Scotland.
+Uncertainty about the future, social isolation, and fears over wellbeing have exacerbated what were already increasing mental health issues.
+The Scottish Women’s Convention have continued to hear about these pressing concerns over the course of the past few months.

 Cross Party Group